Post Banner Image

 By Daily Passport Team

 Equally as stunning as the planet’s natural landscapes are the living creatures which inhabit them.
 Often, however, it’s only possible for travelers to experience wildlife from afar, and some fascinating species live in remote corners of the planet which few tourists will ever visit.
-Fortunately, there are a handful of special places where animal lovers can get an intimate view of wild creatures in their habitats.
-From the giraffes of Kenya to the polar bears of Canada, here are seven unique places where you can see wildlife up-close.
+Fortunately, there are a handful of special places that offer travelers an intimate view of wild creatures in their habitats.
+From the giraffes of Kenya to the polar bears of Canada, here are 10 unique places where animal lovers can see wildlife up-close.

 Group of polar bears peeking beyond ice